ChatHongPT/DDoSMitigation/DDoS Packet Filter/방어코드/Mitigation_2.md

 # 🚀  DDoS Mitigation using XDP #2
 ---
 ## Introduction
-This document provides a brief code snippet to prevent BPS-based resource overload attacks, building on the previous Mitigation file.
+This document presents a concise code snippet to mitigate resource overload attacks based on BPS, specifically targeting scenarios where a large number of packets with excessive size are received in a short period.

 Included below are a short code snippet, results, and a program flowchart.
 ## Code snippet